1j01/node-sgc/README.md

 Both functions may throw errors.

+## Metadata Retention (:lock_with_ink_pen:)

-It tries to retain your preferred formatting, to the extent of storing the first indentation it finds, storing it in `config.meta.tab` and using that later if you stringify it.
+It tries to retain your preferred formatting a bit.
+It stores the first indentation it finds in `config.meta.tab` and uses that later if you stringify it.

-## TODO

-* :lock_with_ink_pen: Preserve comments???
+It also preserves some comments, sometimes in the wrong places.

+It can't be perfect.
+The file changes.

+After all, sometimes you *don't* want it to retain a comment, for example if you change the switch delay, this comment becomes outdated:

+	switchDelay = 500 # half of a second

-	I think someone needs to make a comprehensive system for loading, modifying, and saving structured documents while retaining as much metadata / formatting as possible.
+I think it would be awesome if someone started work on a comprehensive system for loading, modifying, and saving structured documents while retaining as much metadata and formatting as possible.

 	∑SYN.Act =∑R-*I(CRed+COOP++AUnimit.)*V(Cust.+Info.)*cc